-The Internal Audit function is supervised by the Risk & Audit Committee, with ultimate oversight provided by Alleghany's Audit Committee.
-Rolling three-year audit plans are submitted annually to the Calpe Risk & Audit Committee and TRH Audit Committee for approval.
+The Internal Audit function is supervised by the Risk & Audit Committee, with ultimate oversight provided by the TRH Audit Committee and Alleghany Audit Committee.
+A rolling three-year audit plan is submitted annually to the Calpe Risk & Audit Committee and TRH Audit Committee for approval.
 Results of internal audits are distributed to Calpe's senior management, the Calpe Risk & Audit Committee and to TRH's Audit Committee.
 Outstanding internal audit actions are tracked and progress reported to the Calpe Risk & Audit Committee and TRH Audit Committee.

-In addition to reporting into the Calpe Risk & Audit Committee, the Internal Audit function holds regular meetings with Calpe's Risk Function Holder, to evaluate the effectiveness and adequacy of the internal control system and other areas of governance, as well as to discuss progress against the annual internal audit plan.
+In addition to reporting into the Calpe Risk & Audit Committee, the Internal Audit function holds meetings with Calpe's Risk Function Holder, to evaluate the effectiveness and adequacy of the internal control system and other areas of governance, as well as to discuss progress against the annual internal audit plan.